 The first report proposes an AI policy with a five-year mission that includes a targeted investment corpus of INR 1200 Cr ($184 M), that would be used for different initiatives under various government departments.
-The report also stresses the need to construct and sustain a healthy AI ecosystem that would allow researchers, businesses and manufacturers to freely share information and innovation.
-NITI Aayog’s second report calls for heavy investments in the Indian startup community, particularly in companies offering AI as a service.
+The report also stresses the need to construct and sustain a healthy AI ecosystem that would allow researchers, businesses, and manufacturers to share information and innovation freely.
+NITI Aayog’s second report calls for massive investments in the Indian start-up community, particularly in companies offering AI as a service.
 A national program to facilitate the research and development of new AI technology applications is also underway.
 If India is able to realize this vision, it will likely become a global leader in the AI scene.

 Future of AI

 AI holds the promise to change not only the way we live our lives but the ways in which we solve the problems of the world.
 In India, AI has the potential to lead to significant positive social changes, as outlined by NITI Aayog in the Indian National Strategy for Artificial Intelligence.
 With its effective implementation, AI can help the country to grow economically and to a large extent, contribute to social development.
 I also believe that AI will be the next major overall technology; it will gradually infiltrate our lives and transform all sectors.
 In this way, we must also take into account the ethical implications of the broad adoption of AI.